 This course will not only teach you about communicating and overcoming barriers, but also how to ask questions, to listen — and even the importance of body language.

 Who is the course for?

 This course is for everyone in care – we all communicate!
-You will be taught many techniques that can be learnt, some specific to a care setting to help with better communication.
+There are lots of techniques that can be learnt particularly in a care setting to help with better communication